BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-06-12-gradle-convention-plugins.md

 }
 ```

-You can reuse this principle and apply it to all your common configuration.
+You can reuse this principle and apply it to all your common configuration blocks.
 You can automatically add dependencies, add some unit testing configuration, set the correct JDK toolchain, build flags, and even configure other third-party plugins with the same mechanism.
-The sky's the limit!
+The sky is the limit!

 ## End result